gpopesc/ytuner/README.md

 First time wait about 1 minute to complete download of radio database and check the docker log file if everything is running.

 **Setup the network player:**

-Access the network player on web interface (search for its ip in router or in network player info) Change DHCP to OFF and change the DNS to the ytunner IP defined earlier
+Access the network player on web interface (search for its ip in router or in network player info)

+Change DHCP to OFF and change the DNS to the ytuner IP defined earlier
 ![image](https://github.com/gpopesc/ytuner/blob/main/pioneer.png)

 Now when player is trying to connect to pioneer.vtuner.com it is automatically redirected to local ytuner.